 There is also evidence that non-institutional traders, i.e., individuals, tend to trade as contrarians.
-Kaniel, Saar, and Titman (2008), for example, examine NYSE trading data for individual investors and find that individuals buy stocks after prices decrease and sell stocks after prices increase.
-Griffin, Harris, and Topaloglu (2003) find evidence of short-horizon contrarian behavior by Nas-daq traders who submit orders through retail brokers.
+Kaniel, Saar, and Titman (2008), for example, examine NYSE trading data by individual investors and find that individuals buy stocks after prices decrease and sell stocks after prices increase.
+Griffin, Harris, and Topaloglu (2003) show evidence of short-horizon contrarian behavior by Nasdaq traders who submit orders through retail brokers.
 Goetzmann and Massa (2002) find that individuals who invest in an index fund are more likely to be contrarians.

-2. Implications for Stock Returns and Trading Volume: Time-series Properties
+3 Implications for stock returns and trading volume: Time-Series Properties

 We now turn to our central goal of theoretically delineating the impact of institutional herding on long-term and short-term returns.
-In outlining the implications of our model for the time-series behavior of returns, we divide our results into three distinct categories.
-In subsection 2.1, we delineate the conditions under which institutional herding is positively associated with short-term returns and negatively associated with long-term returns.
-In subsection 2.2, we describe how the relation between herding and future returns varies as a function of the parameters of the market and the length of the instutional herd.
-Finally, in subsection 2.3, we delineate the implications of our model for the link between trading volume, mispricing, and momentum.
+In outlining the implications of our model for the timeseries behavior of returns, we divide our results into three distinct categories.
+First, in section 3.1, we delineate conditions under which institutional herding is positively associated with short-term returns and negatively associated with long-term returns.
+Second, when these conditions are satisfied, we describe in section 3.2 how the relation between herding and future returns varies as a function of the parameters of the market and the length of the instutional herd.
+Finally, in section 3.3, we delineate the implications of our model for the link between trading volume, mispricing, and momentum.

-We emphasize that our time-series results are tightly intertwined with crosssectional predictions.
-The unifying theme for the majority of our results is that the market for the asset must have a sufficient number of fund managers (i.e., η must be large enough).
+We emphasize that our time series results are tightly intertwined with cross sectional predictions.
+The unifying theme for a majority of our results below is that the market for the asset must have sufficiently many fund managers (i.e., η must be large enough).
 In our model, mispricing is driven by the contractual incentives of delegated portfolio managers and is partially offset by the trading behavior of proprietary traders.
-For mispricing to be evident on average in the data, there must be enough fund managers trading the asset as a proportion of all traders.
-Therefore, for each time-series prediction that requires a minimal η condition, our model yields an associated cross-sectional prediction: In a cross-section of assets, the link between herding and stock returns is stronger for those assets that are traded by a higher proportion of portfolio managers.
+Thus, for mispricing to be evident on average in the data, there must be enough fund managers trading the asset as a proportion of all traders.
+Therefore, for each time series prediction that requires a minimal η condition, our model yields an associated cross-sectional prediction: in a cross section of assets, the link between herding and stock returns is stronger for those assets that are traded by a higher proportion of portfolio managers.

-Throughout Section 2, we focus on the upper half of the public belief space, i.e., when we make statements about time t, we assume that $v_t > \frac{1}{2}$.
+Throughout this section we focus on the upper half of the public belief space, i.e., when we make statements about time t, we assume that $v_t > \frac{1}{2}$.
 All results are symmetric for the case where $v_t < \frac{1}{2}$.
 At this stage, it is convenient to introduce some new notation.
-We denote the expected value of the argument conditional on all information available at time t, including the trade at time t, by E_t (·).
-For example, in terms of our older notation: E_t (v) = v{t+1} .
+We denote by $E_t(\cdot)$ the expected value of the argument conditional on all information available at time t, including the trade at time t.
+For example, to reconcile with our older notation: $E_t(v) = v{t+1}$.
 In other words, v_t is the public prior on v before the period t actions are observed, while $E_t(v)$ is the public posterior immediately after the period t actions are observed.